cywang90/modXTFinishers/release/XTFinishers README.txt

 INSTALLATION
 ------------

-1. Create a folder named "mods" in your "<The Witcher 3 Path>\" directory.
+1. Create a folder named "mods" in your <The Witcher 3 Path>\ directory.
 Skip this step if such a folder already exists.
+2. Create a new folder named "modXTFinishers" in your <The Witcher 3 Path>\mods\ directory.
-2. Create a text file in your "My Documents\The Witcher 3\" directory and name it "mods.settings".
+3. Create a text file in your My Documents\The Witcher 3\ directory and name it "mods.settings".
 Skip this step if you already have a mods.settings file.
-3. Add the following lines in your mods.settings file:
+4. Add the following lines in your mods.settings file:

 [modXTFinishers]
 Enabled=1